xtaran/ratpoison-desktop/README.md

 ---------------------------------

-While being a heavy [FVWM](http://www.fvwm.org/) user for nearly 15 years, I now run tiling window managers on all my "desktops" and laptops, ranging from a first generation ASUS EeePC 701 4G netbook over a Sun UltraSparc 10 to a full-fledged multihead workstation from [Dalco](http://www.dalco.ch/) at work.
+While being a heavy [FVWM](http://www.fvwm.org/) user for nearly 15 years, I now run tiling window managers on all my “desktops” and laptops, ranging from a first generation ASUS EeePC 701 4G netbook over a Sun UltraSparc 10 to a full-fledged multihead workstation from [Dalco](http://www.dalco.ch/) at work.